awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-health-checks.md

 ## Modify the Health Check Settings of a Target Group<a name="modify-health-check-settings"></a>

 You can modify some of the health check settings for your target group\.
+If the protocol of the target group is TCP, you can't modify the health check protocol, interval, timeout, or success codes\.

 **To modify health check settings for a target group using the console**